MBB-team/VBA-toolbox/_wiki/param-transform.md

 If one is interested in the posterior density over transformed parameters, one can simply use the Laplace approximation (see `VBA_Laplace.m`).
 Alternatively, one can sample (see `VBA_sample.m`) from the Gaussian posterior density over un-transformed parameters, pass the samples through the transform, and then report summary statistics over the set of transformed samples (such as mean and variance) and/or full sampling histograms.

-Note that Bayesian inference is not invariant through changes in model parameterization.
+> Note that Bayesian inference is not invariant through changes in model parameterization.
 For example, let us consider the mapping $$P \rightarrow P^3$$.
 This mapping does not insert any hard constraint, in the sense that the mapped parameter $$P^3$$ is allowed to vary without finite bounds.
-Inference on a model that uses parameter `P` does not yield the same result as inference on the same model, but this time using the mapped parameter `P^3`...
+Nevertheless, Bayesian inference on a model that uses parameter `P` does not yield the same result as inference on the same model, but this time using the mapped parameter `P^3`...